 Prior to joining Amicus, Tyler most recently served as Managing Director at Nuveen, a TIAA company.
 In that role, he had responsibility for sales totaling nearly $5 billion in 11 years.
 Tyler also served on the Advisory Council, held several distinctions, and won multiple awards for the contributions he and his teams made while at Nuveen including Top Sales Performer and DCIO Partner of the Year.

-Tyler earned his Bachelor of Science degree in Economics from Huntington University in Huntington, Indiana and also served as Student Body President, Investment Club President and was a member of the Board of Trustees.
+Tyler earned his Bachelor of Science in Economics from Huntington University and was a member of the university’s Board of Trustees.
 Volunteer service and charitable work within his community have always been a part of Tyler’s life.
 His past service on several non-profit boards includes Special Olympics, Big Brothers/ Big Sisters, and Bright Blessings USA where he served as Chair of Fundraising.
 He resides in Charlotte, NC with his wife, Lori, and their 3 children.

 Bill Brand joined Carnival Corporation in the fall of 2018 as Chief Retail Officer.
 In this newly created, cross brand facilitation role, Brand will optimize current retail strategies, develop new ways to monetize the guest experience pre, during and post cruise and create new business development opportunities.
 Brand joined Carnival Corporation after 12 years at HSNi.
 For the last third of his tenure, he was president of HSN (Home Shopping Network) and chief marketing officer of HSNi which includes the Cornerstone portfolio of ecommerce and catalog brands.